 Distance working is an incredible solution for many issues.
-When you want to pull from a global talent pool or simply keep an employee who needs to move across the country, telecommuting is the answer.
+When you want to pull from a global talent pool or simply keep an employee who needs to move across the country, remote work is the answer.
 When you want to cut costs or save space by reducing the size of your workspace, remote workers are keys to your success.

 If there is any problem with remote working, it’s the removal of employees from the social goings-on in the physical office.
 While the isolation factor of working from home is actually a selling point for your introverted workers, more outgoing people may go a little stir crazy if they’re in such a situation for long.